-We have a large and very successful crop of boutique fund managers here in Australia.
+We have a large and very successful crop of boutique Australian fund managers.
 And there’s more coming on board all the time.
 If you’re not investing with some of them, you’re likely to be missing out on some great opportunities.

 What other factors do you think impact the ability of managers to outperform?
 Leave your comments below.

 We hope that was helpful.
 If so, here’s some other things you might like.